 1 pear cut into matchsticks

-Large Sterelised mason jar/fermentation jar
+Large Sterilised mason jar/fermentation jar